jupyter/docker-stacks/README.md

 Jupyter Docker Stacks are a set of ready-to-run [Docker images](https://hub.docker.com/u/jupyter) containing Jupyter applications and interactive computing tools.
 You can use a stack image to do any of the following (and more):

-- Start a personal Server with JupyterLab frontend (default)
+- Start a personal Jupyter Server with the JupyterLab frontend (default)
 - Run JupyterLab for a team using JupyterHub
-- Start a personal Server with Jupyter Notebook frontend in a local Docker container
+- Start a personal Jupyter Server with the Jupyter Notebook frontend in a local Docker container
 - Write your own project Dockerfile

 ## Quick Start